andrewjstone/hug/README.md

 Wrap functions with before and after functions in order to perform measurements.
+This code is written to work using node callback style and assumes that if the last argument passed to a function is a function, then it is a callback function and the wrapped function is an asynchronous function.

     var instrument = require('instrument');
     var runCount = 0;